gristlabs/grist-omnibus/README.md

 ```
 docker run \
   ...
+  -e HTTPS=manual \
   -v $(PWD)/key.pem:/custom/grist.key \
   -v $(PWD)/cert.pem:/custom/grist.crt \
   ...
 ```

+Remember if you are on a public server you don't need to do this, you can set `HTTPS=auto` and have Traefik + Let's Encrypt do the work for you.

-You can change `dex.yaml` (for example, to fill in keys for Google and Microsoft sign-ins, or to remove them) and then either rebuild the image or make the custom settings available to the omnibus as `/custom/dex.yaml`:
+You can change `dex.yaml` (for example, to fill in keys for Google and Microsoft sign-ins, or to remove them) and then either rebuild the image or (easier) make the custom settings available to the omnibus as `/custom/dex.yaml`:

 ```